 The Volunteer Income Tax Assistance (VITA) Program offers free tax help to low- to moderate-income (generally, $39,000 and below) people who cannot prepare their own tax returns.
 IRS certified volunteers receive training to help prepare basic tax returns.
 In addition to getting your taxes prepared for free most sites also offer electronic filing (e-filing), which allows you to receive your refund in half the time compared to returns filed on paper.

 VITA sites are open from the end of January through early April, most sites are appointment only.
-Use this link to download a PDF file with the many VITA sites in Connecticut.
+The IRS has a web page wheere you can search for a VITA site near you.
 You can also call 2-1-1 Infoline to locate a site near you.

 If you are interested in volunteering as a tax preparer or greeter at a VITA site please visit the VITA website, call 860-951-2212 or E-mail Lucille Sclafani at email@example.com.
 Free training on tax software and tax law is provided by area VITA programs.